Maayan12k/AES-Encryption-CUDA/README.md

 ## Acknowledgements

-- Sequential CPU open source version Tiny AES was used for reference and implementation[https://github.com/kokke/tiny-AES-c].
+- Sequential open source CPU version Tiny-AES was used for reference and implementation[https://github.com/kokke/tiny-AES-c].